matyasfarkas/MMBForecast-platform/Documentation/OnlineDocumentation/docs/installation_requirements.md

 	For questions about Matlab please visit <https://www.mathworks.com>

 	For questions about Dynare, especially on how to install Dynare and set up the Dynare environment in Matlab, please visit <https://www.dynare.org>

+!!!
+Note
+	At the moment the platform can only be applied to Windows, and we are currently working on to make the platform compatible for MacOS and Linux as well.